canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 Note that this exported login by default is only valid for a year.
 Once it expires you'll have to do this step again to refresh it (export it and encrypt it using the same password).

-We need to be able to decrypt this file in Circle CI, so open up your project's settings.
+We need to be able to decrypt this file in CircleCI, so open up your project's settings.
 Under "BUILD SETTINGS" select "Environment Variables" and then select "Add Variable"

 ![](images/environment_variables.png)